missionpinball/mpf-docs/install/windows.rst

 In other words, you only have to use those ``python`` commands above for testing MPF and keeping it up to date.
 You actually run MPF via the ``mpf`` command.

-See the :doc:`/running/index` for details and command-line options.
+See the section :doc:`/running/index` for details and command-line options.

 Keeping MPF up-to-date